 - Mix together the cocoa powder in ½ cup water until the cocoa powder is dissolved and smooth.

 - Add the cocoa powder mixture to a medium saucepan, along with the milk, remaining ½ cup of water, and maple syrup.
 Bring the mixture to a boil, while whisking frequently, to not scorch the milk.

 - Stir in the oats and reduce heat to medium-low.
-Cook for 5 minutes or until the oats are thickened and creamy.
-Turn off heat.
+Cook for 1 minute if using quick-cooking oats, and 5 minutes for old-fashioned oats, or until the oats are thickened and creamy.

-- Stir in vanilla and a dash of salt.
+- Turn off the and stir in the vanilla and a dash of salt.
 Top with marshmallows if desired.